Add custom page headers to a workbook

 3. In the side panel, open the Page header dropdown.

-4. Select the header you want to apply to the page.
+4. Select the header to be visible on the page.

 The header options for a workbook page showing three options: Header 1, Header 2, and Header 3.